Rudolf Nebel: Family

-Nebel was the son of the merchant Johann-Josef Nebel (1863–1946) from Konstanz and his wife Emma Mathilde Hedwig, née Staudinger (b.
-1873).
+Nebel was the son of the merchant Johann-Josef Nebel (1863–1946) from Konstanz and his wife Emma Mathilde Hedwig, née Staudinger (born 1873).
 His mother belonged to a respected family in Weißenburg.
 Her father, Ernst Staudinger, a gunsmith, had made an invention to improve the needle gun during the 1870/71 war and established a factory for it.
 An uncle owned a bicycle shop.
 Thus, Nebel had his first contact with technology as a preschooler.
 A sister, Else, was born in 1895, and his brother, Walter, in 1899.
 Shortly before his brother's birth, the family moved to Munich.
 His father had become authorized signatory of a newly founded factory for tracked vehicles.
 In 1903, Nuremberg became the family's new home.

 Rudolf Nebel married his fiancée Wilhelmine Anna Margarete Enzensberger (1898–1953) in Augsburg in 1920; the marriage ended in divorce in 1927.
-On 31 August 1978, he married Gertrude Henriette Nierhaus (b.
-1904) in Düsseldorf, with whom he had been in a steady relationship since 1948.
+On 31 August 1978, he married Gertrude Henriette Nierhaus (born 1904) in Düsseldorf, with whom he had been in a steady relationship since 1948.